-NORMALLY I DON’T PAY ATTENTION to the letters written in to the local newspaper.
+I RARELY PAY ATTENTION to the letters written into the local newspaper.
 Too many letters are from misinformed individuals who almost always vote Rep*blican and actually believe that Limbaugh and Beck and O’Reilly are sources for actual “news.”

 I am astounded by the people willing to put their name in print and claim credit for something that would take them five minutes of research on the internet to discover was not so.
 Still, I do look.

 In Tuesday’s edition (July 16) of the Seattle Times, a letter appeared that actually made sense.
 It was written by a Mr. William Wheeler of Bellevue, Washington and I quote the second half of the letter:

 “Close your eyes and imagine the exact same set of facts.
 But this time, imagine that George Zimmerman was black, and Trayvon Martin was a white teenager, wearing a hoodie, and walking from the store.